tsackton/taelgar/Cosmology/Gods/High Gods/Divine Presence.md

 ---
 # The Divine Presence

+%% does not currently address non-humans - not clear what exactly they believe %%

 The Divine Presence, known by many names and many forms across Taelgar, is the manifestation of the divine energy of creation and destruction, the ultimate source of all Divine magic and the creator of the multiverse.
 The theological truth of the nature of the Divine Presence, whether it is a single entity or more than one, and how it came to be, is much debated.

 ## Northern Folk Religions